 Please note: I only share products I’ve used personally and wholeheartedly recommend.
 All products are Cruelty-Free.

-Michelle’s background includes 13 years in medical aesthetics sales, product development & marketing.
-She is also a former yoga teacher/massage therapist and lifelong beauty product junkie.
+Michelle Ray is a skin care brand consultant with 13 years of experience in medical aesthetics sales, product development and marketing.
+She is also a former yoga teacher/massage therapist and a lifelong beauty-product junkie.